fixed expenses versus the price of gas

 According to the Oprah Winfrey show, 70 percent of Americans are living paycheck to paycheck.
 How are people making ends meet if the price of gas has gone up?
 If the economy is doing so well, why are people feeling the pinch enough for a slowdown in the housing market?
 According to the Department of Labor, from June 2005 to June 2006 the price of gasoline has gone up 36 percent.

 At first glance, it would seem that people were not buying homes because of gasoline prices.
 When I ask everyday folks that are happy in their homes and not looking to buy a new home if they think the housing market is falling because of gas prices they all say yes.
 It makes sense.
 We assume that most people that are buying homes will be commuting to work.

 If I were buying a home further from my work I would take into account my current fixed expenses plus my new mortgage and how much more it would cost me to commute to work.
 If I were living paycheck to paycheck that extra $150 a month would make me think twice.

-According to the Department of Labor, the Cost of Living from June 2005 to June 2006 increased 4.3 percent while the earning and wages increased only 2.8 percent.
+According to the Department of Labor, the Cost of Living from June 2005 to June 2006 increased 4.3 percent while the earnings and wages increased only 2.8 percent.
 These numbers are the part of the key, says Susan M. Wachter, Professor of Financial Management; Professor of Real Estate, Finance, and City and Regional Planning, Wharton, University of Pennsylvania.
-Wachter has written “The Inevitability of Market-Wide Underpriced Risk” (forthcoming 2006) “The American Mortgage in Historical and International Context.”
-(2005) and “Do Cities and Suburbs Cluster?”
+Wachter has written, “The Inevitability of Market-Wide Underpriced Risk” (forthcoming 2006) “The American Mortgage in Historical and International Context.”
+(2005), and “Do Cities and Suburbs Cluster?”
 (1998).

 What we can hope for now are interest rates staying nominal, prices of homes coming down, and the price of gas coming back down.
 All those events would help the cost of living come down and stay more in line with the annual wage increase.